tradex-app/TradeX-chart/README.md

 # README

-## WIP - under heavy development
+## WIP - under heavy development - NOT production ready

-TradeX-chart is a trade chart written in plain (vanilla) JavaScript with minimal dependencies; use it with any framework or backend.
+TradeX-chart is a trade chart written in plain (vanilla) JavaScript with one dependency only; use it with any framework or backend.

-It uses an event driven state managed architecture, providing a two way API to give you complete control over the chart.

 ![](assets/EMA.png)